Eshwar2652/Eshwar2652/README.md

 - 👀 I’m interested in coding and group works.
 - 🌱 I’m currently learning c , c++ , phython.
 - 💞️ I’m looking to collaborate on good opportunities.
-- 📫 How to reach me u can do it with mail or via insta me (@mr_eshu.in)
+- 📫 How to reach me u can do it with mail or via insta me (@richzz_eshu)

 <!---
 Eshwar2652/Eshwar2652 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.